-Plan Category Number of Securities to Be Issued upon Exercise of Outstanding Options, Warrants and Rights (2) Weighted Average Exercise Price of Outstanding Options, Warrants and Rights (2) Number of Securities Remaining Available for Future Issuance under the Plan (excluding securities reflected in column (a) (2)) (a) (b) (c) Equity compensation plans approved by security holders (1) 208,672 \$ 22.68 235,772 Equity compensation plans not approved by security holders Total 235,772
+Plan Category Number of Securities to Be Issued upon Exercise of Outstanding Options, Warrants and Rights (2) Weighted Average Exercise Price of Outstanding Options, Warrants and Rights (2) Number of Securities Remaining Available for Future Issuance under the Plan (excluding securities reflected in column (a) (2)) (a) (b) (c) Equity compensation plans approved by security holders (1) 925 ,449 \$ 5.95 1,018,99 95 Equity compensation plans not approved by security holders Total 1,018,99 95

 - (1) Represents the shares of Common Stock authorized for issuance under the 2023 Plan.
 In February 2024, the board of directors approved an amendment to the 2023 Plan, subject to stockholder approval which was subsequently obtained.
 An aggregate of 3,000,000 shares were originally authorized for issuance under the 2023 Plan, and after the amendment and our Reverse Stock Split in connection with the IPO, an aggregate of 444,444 shares have been authorized under the 2023 Plan.
-As of April 10, 2024, options to purchase an aggregate of 208,672 shares of our Common Stock at exercise prices of \$22.68 per share, with a weighted-average exercise price of \$22.68 per share, were outstanding under the 2023 Plan, with 235,772 shares of our Common Stock remaining available for future issuance.
-Unissued shares subject to awards that expire, are forfeited, or are cancelled will again become available for issuance under the 2023 Plan. - (2) As of December 31, 2023.
+On June 12, 2024, the board of directors authorized an amendment to the 2023 Plan to increase the number of shares of Common Stock authorized for issuance thereunder by 1,500,000 from 444,444 shares to 1,944,444 shares.
+On October 22, 2024, the increase in the number of shares in the 2023 Plan was approved by the affirmative vote of a majority of the outstanding shares of Common Stock present in person, by remote communication, if applicable, or represented by proxy at the Annual Meeting.
+As of March 26, 2025, options to purchase an aggregate of 925,449 shares of our Common Stock with a weighted-average exercise price of \$5.95 per share, were outstanding under the 2023 Plan, with 1,108,995 shares of our Common Stock remaining available for future issuance.
+Unissued shares subject to awards that expire, are forfeited, or are cancelled will again become available for issuance under the 2023 Plan. - (2) As of December 31, 2024.